BZoennchen/supercollider-book/_build/html/_sources/intro.md

 >Emancipatory politics must always destroy the appearance of a "natural order", must reveal what is presented as necessary and inevitable to be a mere contingency, just as it must make what was previously deemed to be impossible seem attainable. -- Mark Fisher

-This book is about learning to design sound and to compose music using the programming language and compositional environment called SuperCollider developed by James McCartney and many others.
+This book is about learning to design sound and to compose music using the programming language and compositional environment called SuperCollider, which James McCartney and many others developed.
+In this context, [SuperCollider](https://supercollider.github.io/) is seen as a technology to reveal the nature of sound and music.
+Therefore, the book goes beyond learning a programming language and development environment.
+Instead, SuperCollider offers us low-level control, which can lead to a sophisticated low-level understanding of computer music.

-The motivation for writing this book comes from my experience as a lecturer in the field of computer science, my belief in the playfulness of coding as an unrecognized and fruitful form of communication, and probably my inability to communicate properly.
+The motivation for writing this book comes from my experience as a lecturer in the field of computer science, my belief in the importance of the playfulness of coding as an unrecognized and fruitful form of communication, and probably my own inability to communicate properly.

 Music is a historically grown form of human communication and, as such, worth studying.
 It can evoke strong emotions;
 it can tell stories.
-It can be cold and dark and frightening, and it can touch us.
+It can be cold, brutal, dark and frightening, and it can touch us.
 Algorithms, on the other hand, are, by definition, calculating.
 They are strict, well-defined formal rules that computers can execute;
 Which they do, unemotionally and relentlessly;